apache/activemq-artemis/docs/user-manual/en/rest.md

     retry a post.
 Also notice, that another new msg-consume-next URL is present.
-Although it probably is the same URL you used last post, get in the habit of using URLs returned in response headers as future versions of ActiveMQ REST might be redirecting you or adding additional data to the URL after timeouts like this.
+Although it probably is the same URL you used last post, get in the habit of using URLs returned in response headers as future versions of Apache ActiveMQ REST might be redirecting you or adding additional data to the URL after timeouts like this.

 3. POST to the URL within the last `msg-consume-next` to get the next